ossVision-community/SallaAI_Agent/README.md

   - Given a free-text query (e.g. `"iPhone 17 Pro 256GB"` or `"27 inch 2K monitor"`),
   - The agent calls Google Shopping via SearchAPI.io,
   - Normalizes retailers, specs, and prices,
-  - Applies a KSA-focused ranking policy,
+  - Applies a KSA-focused selection policy,
   - Optionally prefers *trusted Saudi retailers* (Jarir, Extra, Noon, Amazon.sa, Apple Store, etc.),
-  - Returns a clean JSON with the top ranked items and links.
+  - Returns a clean JSON with the top recommended items and links.

-This backend is designed to be consumed later by a web or mobile frontend, or by a higher-level conversational `/chat` endpoint.
+This Agent is designed to be consumed later by a web or mobile frontend, or by a higher-level conversational `/chat` endpoint.

 ---

 ## Features

 - Search any product supported by Google Shopping (phones, screens, laptops, etc.).
-- Ranking policy:
+- Selection policy:
   - Prefer trusted KSA retailers (Jarir, Extra, Noon, Amazon.sa, Apple Store…).
   - Prefer **New** > **Refurbished** > **Used** > **Unknown** condition.
   - Then sort by lowest price in SAR.